 Hi, i'm tara.

-Understanding this, however, doesn’t always lead to you actually making lifestyle changes.
+Most people know what they want to do for themselves, the struggle is just in actually doing it.
 The complexity and challenges that hold you back from executing what you know is best for you come from the psychological and emotional world in which you live inside your mind.